Ani Glass: Biography

-Musical Career
+Musical career

 Early career (2004–2011)

-Before joining her sister in The Pipettes in 2008, Glass was a member of the group ‘Genie Queen’, a band whose former members included Abbey Clancy and was managed by Andy McCluskey of the group Orchestral Manoeuvres in the Dark.
+Glass's musical influences include OMD, the Human League and Trevor Horn.
+Before joining her sister in The Pipettes in 2008, Glass was a member of the group ‘Genie Queen’, a band whose former members included Abbey Clancy; they were managed by OMD's Andy McCluskey.
 As a member of The Pipettes, she wrote and recorded the second album of the group, Earth vs The Pipettes in 2010.

 After The Pipettes (2011– 2020)

 After The Pipettes disbanded in 2011, Glass returned to Cardiff.
-She was a founding member of The Lovely Wars before releasing Ffôl (Foolish), her first solo single in 2015.Ffôl was chosen as single of the week on BBC Radio Cymru and was also played on BBC 6 music.
+She was a founding member of The Lovely Wars before releasing Ffôl (Foolish), her first solo single in 2015.
+Ffôl was chosen as single of the week on BBC Radio Cymru and was also played on BBC 6 music.
 Her first EP, Ffrwydrad Tawel (Silent Explosion) was released in 2017 and is a celebration of an art exhibition of the same name by Welsh artist Ivor Davies.

 Her first album, Mirores (Observer), was released in 2020 with songs in Cornish, English and Welsh.
 The album won Welsh Album of the year in the National Eisteddfod in 2020 and reached the shortlist for the Welsh Music Award 2020.